 Another very useful way to block websites in a Chromebook is to use a Chrome extension designed for the task.
-There are currently a few Chrome extensions that help block websites or to exercise parental control.
+There are currently a few Chrome extensions that help block websites or exercise parental control.

 To find a blocker that is perfect for your needs, first visit the Google Play Store.
-Search for web blocker, and check out the reviews and ratings on all of the options provided.
+Search for web blockers, and check out the reviews and ratings on all of the options provided.
 You can also search app options on Google to learn more about the functionality of each app before you download it.

-TinyFilter can be disabled rather easily, which is a bonus if you accidentally add words to your filter that might pop up in a future research assignment, but can also be a bad thing if the wrong hands somehow get a hold of your Chromebook and make a few extra clicks.
+Site Blocker can be disabled rather easily, which is a bonus if you accidentally add words to your filter that might pop up in a future research assignment, but can also be a bad thing if the wrong hands somehow get a hold of your Chromebook and make a few extra clicks.

 Block Site is another free Chrome extension that offers parental control over what websites are accessed.
 This extension also works to prevent procrastination if your requirements are less about control and more about productivity.
 Controls can be password protected and you can add specific URLs to a comprehensive block list for vigorous filtering.

 What makes Block Site really stand out is its ability to sync with your phone.
-That means you can not just reach for your phone for that Facebook fix while your controls are set!
+That means you cannot just reach for your phone for that Facebook fix while your controls are set!

 The JustBlock Security add-on is our final suggestion to block websites on a Chromebook.
 It also enables parental controls within Chrome and allows you to both blacklist and whitelist URLs as you see fit.
 This app takes some configuring as it can be quite strict with scripts and ads, but as a result, you will have the most personalized and efficient blocking for your needs once you have completed setup.